Sharilee obtained a degree in secondary English education from the University of Calgary. She has taught in Canada for

 Teacher Movies Are Inspiring

 The teacher movie genre is so inspiring!
-Most of these movies are a version of the following scenario: A teacher believes in a group of students who don't believe in themselves.
+Most of these movies are a version of the following scenario: An educator believes in a group of students who don't believe in themselves.
 Then, through tough love and encouragement, the students start to believe they have value.
 Usually, the teacher is transformed in the process, as well.
 Everyone who watches can gain inspiration.
 Sure, sometimes, teacher movies can be a bit hokey, but at least they focus on the positive!

 In most of these movies, teaching makes a difference in everyone's life.
 And that is why teachers teach, isn't it?
 Deep down, every teacher hopes to make a difference in some way.

-If you're looking for a feel-good flick, check out one of these top ten teacher movies.
+If you're looking for a feel-good flick, check out one of these top 10 teacher movies.
 You are sure to be inspired!

 1. Dead Poets Society